-All pupils complete a weekly computing lesson (planned using Kapow).
-We teach both discrete computing lessons to develop knowledge, skills and understanding but also provide a range of opportunities throughout school to employ computing skills across the curriculum.
-To ensure that teachers have enough subject knowledge we plan using Kapow to give ongoing CPD.
+We teach both discrete Computing lessons to develop knowledge, skills and understanding but also provide a range of opportunities throughout school to employ Computing skills across the curriculum.

 In EYFS, technology forms an element of the EYFS goal understanding the world.
 It aims to ensure that children recognise that a range of technology is used in places such as homes and schools and can select and use technology for particular purposes.